 I have been teaching at Berkeley since 1997.
 Before coming to Berkeley, I taught at Princeton University (1985-96) and UC, Irvine (1996-97).
-For the English department, I teach courses on seventeenth-century English literature and the history of literary theory.
-For Comparative Literature, I teach courses on the continental Renaissance and literary theory, including The History and Theory of Mimesis, and Tragedy and Trauerspiel.
+For the English department, I teach courses on Milton, seventeenth-century English literature, and the history of literary theory.
+For Comparative Literature, I teach courses on the continental Renaissance and literary theory, including The History and Theory of Mimesis, Idols and Ideology, and Tragedy and Trauerspiel.
 I have a longstanding interest in the history of philosophy and in political theory, and have published widely on Machiavelli and Hobbes.
-My current project is a book entitled The Future of Illusion, which explores the role of early modern texts in the construction of modernity.
+My latest book is The Future of Illusion: Political Theology and Early Modern Texts (Chicago, 2014), which explores the role of early modern texts in the construction of modernity.
 This work focuses on how twentieth-century thinkers such as Strauss, Schmitt, Cassirer, Kantorowicz, Benjamin, Freud, and Arendt have read and interpreted the work of Machiavelli, Hobbes, Shakespeare, and Spinoza.
 An edited collection of essays, entitled Politics and the Passions, 1500-1850, appeared from Princeton University Press in 2006.

 Wayward Contracts: The Crisis of Political Obligation in England, 1640-1674, Princeton, 2004.

 Machiavellian Rhetoric from the Counter-Reformation to Milton, Princeton, 1994

 Machiavelli and the Discourse of Literature, ed. with Albert Ascoli, Cornell, 1993